JuhQ/Web-Programming-and-Data-Management/Week14/tailwind.md

 ## Instructions, not homework

+Not mandatory instructions.
+Do these if you want to learn tailwind css.

 1. Continue last exercise.
 Create a new branch 'tailwind' with git.
 2. Rename `index.css` to `index-old.css`, then create new `index.css`
 3. [Install Tailwind CSS to your project.](https://tailwindcss.com/docs/guides/vite#react)